loicdescotte/loicdescotte.github.io/_posts/2023-01-20-zio-json-flex-decoder.md

 ---
 layout: post
-title: All We Leave Behind (my doom metal band)
+title: How to define a flex String decoder with ZIO JSON
 tags:
  - JSON
  - Scala
  - ZIO
 ---

-# How to define a flex String decoder with ZIO JSON

 I am using ZIO JSON to decode responses from a Web service and I've faced an issue : some objects have fields that can sometimes be strings and sometime be integers.